zaksabeast/PokemonRNGGuides/guides/dppt/en/DPPt Stationary RNG.md

 ## Step 2: Hitting your Initial Seed

 Before you do this, you need to save your game in front of the stationary you want.
 This is important.
-The guide [here](https://github.com/zaksabeast/PokemonRNGGuides/blob/master/guides/hgss/en/Using%20Runasdate%20to%20RNG%20Initial%20Seed.md) shows how to hit your initial seed in detail.
+Right click on the seed given in PokeFinder and click "Generate times for seed".
+Note the Date, Time and Delay and then proceed to follow this guide [here](https://github.com/zaksabeast/PokemonRNGGuides/blob/master/guides/hgss/en/Using%20Runasdate%20to%20RNG%20Initial%20Seed.md) which shows how to hit your initial seed in detail.
 Refer to that guide and then proceed to Step 3.

 ## Step 3: Hitting your desired Pokemon

 1. Once you are inside your game, the lua will show you what your PIDRNG frame is.

 ```
 Note: Ignore IVRNG frame.
-It serves no purpose whatsoever for Gen 4 RNG.
+It serves no purpose whatsoever for DPPt Stationary RNG.
 ```

 2. You need to advance your PIDRNG frame and match it with the number which is present in Frame column.
 Since I am hitting the following spread, it's 9 for me.